«EVERYTHING IS LOCAL, GLOBAL DOES NOT EXIST. I HAVE THREE PASSPORTS, BUT I CAN’T GET A GLOBAL PASSPORT.» Sergio Lopez

-In my department I have three people constantly doing research, managing freelancers.
-The work that we won awards with in the last three years is the result of a valuable network.
+In my department, I have three people constantly doing research, managing freelancers.
+The work that we have won awards for in the last three years is the result of a valuable network.

 Name three elements that make an exceptional campaign.

-At first it’s a good idea and people who know how to tell a good story.
+To begin with you need a good idea and people who know how to tell a good story.
 Steven Spielberg is a good example.
-If he would start making movies in 360 his movies wouldn’t be as powerful as they are.
-And lastly it’s the attention to detail and how things are made and so on.
+If he started making movies in 360 his movies wouldn’t be as powerful as they are.
+And lastly, it’s the attention to detail and how things are made and so on.

 What has changed in the production process in the last five years?
 If there has been a change…

 Well, the change is that it used to be a very linear production process that everybody understood.
-I could write it in on a napkin what the production process was and that hasn’t changed since the thirties.
-I remember when I got my first job somebody gave me a book of how it works dated from the 60’s.
+I could write it in on a napkin what the production process was and that hasn’t changed since the 30s.
+I remember when I got my first job somebody gave me a book of how production works dating back to the 60’s.

 What was your first job?

 I was a producer, a film producer.
 Before I was an editor.
-Nowadays there is no process, so it’s very difficult to have one process that fits it at all.
-So what has changed for produces is that you have to rethink the process.
-Now I think how I will get from A to B without compromising the creatives, in a way that advertises the brand, protecting the client, not getting into trouble.
+Nowadays there is no process, so it’s very difficult to have one process that fits all.
+So, what has changed for producers is that you have to rethink the process.
+Now I ask how I will get from A to B without compromising the creatives, in a way that advertises the brand, protecting the client and not getting into trouble.

-We helped a brewery to develop a new beer, called “Responsibly”.
+For example we helped a brewery develop a new beer, called “Responsibly”.
 That went from research up to brand development.
 We always had to make sure that it was legal.
 It’s very different from dealing with influences like that.

 We talked a little bit about the magazine that we are running.
 Mirus Magazine is focused in terms of storytelling for people, creating mostly little micro interventions for their communities that leave a lasting impact.
 How important is the local factor for you as a producer?